Powerhouse Hobbs: Various feuds (2022–2025)

+The Opps (2025–present)

+In April 2025 at Dynamite: Spring BreakThru, Hobbs (substituting for the injured Hook) teamed with The Opps (Katsuyori Shibata and Samoa Joe) to defeat the Death Riders for the AEW World Trios Championship.
+The next night at Collision: Spring BreakThru, Hobbs was officially inducted as a member of The Opps.
+On May 25 at Double or Nothing, The Opps teamed with Kenny Omega, Swerve Strickland, and Willow Nightingale to defeat the Death Riders and The Young Bucks in an Anarchy in the Arena match.
+On July 12 at All In: Texas, The Opps successfully defended their titles against the Death Riders and Gabe Kidd.
+On August 24 at Forbidden Door Zero Hour, The Opps successfully defended their titles against Bullet Club War Dogs (Clark Connors, Drilla Moloney, and Robbie X).
+On October 18 at WrestleDream, The Opps turned heel after attacking "Hangman" Adam Page after Joe failed to defeat Page for the AEW World Championship.

 Professional wrestling style and persona

 Hobbs wrestles in a "powerhouse" style.
-His finishing moves have included a falling powerslam, a spinebuster, an Oklahoma Stampede, a frog splash, a torture rack, a burning hammer, and an emerald flowsion named the Town Business.
+His finishing moves have included a falling powerslam named the "World's Most Dangerous Slam", a spinebuster, an Oklahoma Stampede, a frog splash, a torture rack, a burning hammer, and an emerald flowsion named the "Town Business".

 Personal life

-Hobson was raised by his grandparents, and he states that his love of professional wrestling came through his grandparents who regularly watched and attended wrestling shows at the Cow Palace.
+Hobson was raised by his grandparents, and has said that his love of professional wrestling came through his grandparents who regularly watched and attended wrestling shows at the Cow Palace.
 When Hobson was 21, his older brother was killed by gunfire; they had aspirations of being a manager-wrestler duo in professional wrestling.
 Hobson was also injured in the shooting, taking a bullet in his forearm.
 Hobson has two sons and one daughter.